acharaakshit/truedeep/README.md

 - We assume that a folder containing the dataset must be structured like `{train-test-split}/{images-or-masks}/{filename.ext}`, for example, `train/images/10.jpg`.

-- `subset` folder contains the logic to obtain a coreset of images from an overall dataset.
-Choose any image dataset to subset your overall dataset and save the subset.
+- `subset` folder contains the logic to obtain a coreset of images from an overall dataset. **In this branch of the repository, the distance computation doesn't use squared distances from the mean image point (obtained using PCA) and uses the exact numerical difference instead.** Choose any image dataset to subset your overall dataset and save the subset.
 Masks can also be saved if a binary segmentation dataset is used.

 - `segmentation` folder contains the training methods to train the models for a binary segmentation task on the above mentioned datasets.